First View Accessibility Conformance Report

 2.4.4 Link Purpose (In Context)

-Links within text-based documents are not consistently accessible when screen readers are enabled.
+Links within text-based documents are consistently accessible when screen readers are enabled.

 2.5.1 Pointer Gestures